MK-Aaron/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### <u>Description of each file</u>

-1. Script that prints Hello World to the Standard output.
+1. Script prints Hello World to the Standard output.

-2. Script that displays a confused smiley.
+2. Scrip displays a confused smiley.

+3. Script Display the content of the /etc/passwd file.

+4.